asdfjkl/jfxchess/README.md

 ## Blog

-Once in a while I blog about the development of Jerry at my blog ["Building Jerry"](https://buildingjerry.wordpress.com).
+Once in a while I blog about the development of JFXChess at my blog ["Building Jerry"](https://buildingjerry.wordpress.com).

 ## Changelog

+Version 4.3.0
+ * coming soon...

 Version 4.2.1 (July 2022)
  * drag and drop when setting up a position (thx @TTorel)